 Tip 3: Consider selling your product through an online travel agency

-You make the greatest profits from customers who book directly, rather than through a third party distributor.
+You make the greatest profits from customers who book directly, rather than through a third-party distributor.
 Nevertheless, collaborating with online travel agencies (OTAs) can be very lucrative.
 These OTAs are online marketplaces that resell tourism products such as accommodation, transport, tours and activities, as well as packages.
 Around half of European online bookings are made through OTAs, making them a key sales channel.

 Advantages of online travel agencies